Higgs-Induced Gravitational Waves: the Interplay of Non-Minimal Couplings, Kination and Top Quark Mass: Introduction

+The transition from inflation to kination triggers a so-called Hubble-Induced Phase Transition (HIPT) \cite{Laverda:2023uqv, Laverda:2024qjt, Bettoni:2019dcw, Bettoni:2021zhq, Bettoni:2018utf, Bettoni:2018pbl, Mantziris:2024uzz, Kierkla:2023uzo}.
+More precisely, in a Friedmann--Lema\^itre--Robertson--Walker (FLRW) spacetime with metric tensor $g_{\mu\nu}={\rm diag}(-1, \, a^2(t)\delta_{ij})$, the gravitational contribution to the Higgs mass is determined by the Ricci or curvature scalar

+with $\mathcal{H}=\dot a/a$ the Hubble function and $w$ the global equation-of-state parameter, which, within the spectator field approximation, can be safely identified with that of the inflation field, $w\simeq w_{\phi}$.
+A variation of the background expansion rate of the Universe impacts therefore the Higgs effective mass, making it possible for new phases to appear in its effective potential.
+In particular, for inflationary scenarios involving a stiff expansion era following the end of inflation, the curvature scalar experiences a transition from positive ($w=-1$) to negative values ($w=1$).

-During inflation, the large gravitational mass suppresses the Higgs quantum fluctuations, both super-horizon and sub-horizon, while preventing the generation of large isocurvature fluctuations \cite{Laverda:2024qjt, Herranen:2014cua, Herranen:2015ima, Kohri:2016wof}.
-At the onset of kination, the large negative gravitational mass term induces a spontaneous symmetry-breaking with Hubble-scale-dependent true vacua.
-The Higgs quantum modes experience an exponential tachyonic amplification that quickly builds up the occupation number of infrared (IR) modes, followed by a cascade effect that turbulently populates ultraviolet (UV) modes as well.~\footnote{It is worth noting that this dynamic is significantly different from the well-known scenario of a resonantly-excited Higgs field interacting with an oscillating background \cite{Figueroa:2015rqa, Figueroa:2016dsc, Figueroa:2017slm, Figueroa:2016wxr, Herranen:2015ima, Mantziris:2020rzh, Mantziris:2021oah, Mantziris:2021zox, Mantziris:2022bfe, Mantziris:2022fuu, Mantziris:2023xsp, Kohri:2016wof, Postma:2017hbk, Ema:2017loe, Enqvist:2016mqj, Ema:2016kpf}.} It is precisely these amplified fluctuations that provide us with a way to study the post-inflationary spectator Higgs as they lead to three main outcomes: \begin{enumerate}
+During inflation, the large Hubble-induced mass suppresses the Higgs quantum fluctuations, both at super-horizon and sub-horizon scales, while preventing the generation of large isocurvature fluctuations \cite{Laverda:2024qjt, Herranen:2014cua, Herranen:2015ima, Kohri:2016wof}.
+At the onset of kination, however, the large negative gravitational mass term induces a spontaneous symmetry-breaking with Hubble-dependent true vacua.
+The Higgs quantum modes then experience an exponential tachyonic amplification that quickly builds up the occupation number of infrared (IR) modes, followed by a cascade effect that turbulently populates ultraviolet (UV) modes as well.~\footnote{It is worth noting that this dynamic is significantly different from the well-known scenario of a resonantly-excited Higgs field interacting with an oscillating background \cite{Figueroa:2015rqa, Figueroa:2016dsc, Figueroa:2017slm, Figueroa:2016wxr, Herranen:2015ima, Mantziris:2020rzh, Mantziris:2021oah, Mantziris:2021zox, Mantziris:2022bfe, Mantziris:2022fuu, Mantziris:2023xsp, Kohri:2016wof, Postma:2017hbk, Ema:2017loe, Enqvist:2016mqj, Ema:2016kpf}.} It is precisely these amplified fluctuations that provide us with a way to study the post-inflationary spectator Higgs as they lead to three main outcomes: \begin{enumerate}

-\item The Universe can be heated by the non-perturbative tachyonic particle production and the corresponding exponential increase in the Higgs energy density.
+\item The interplay between kination and non-perturbative tachyonic particle production allows the spectator Higgs field itself to (re)heat the Universe, even without direct couplings of the inflaton field to matter or a full depletion of the inflaton condensate.
 Requiring the Universe to be radiation-dominated at temperatures higher than the Big-Bang-Nucleosynthesis (BBN) temperature \cite{deSalas:2015glj, Hasegawa:2019jsa} sets constraints on the space of model parameters.